brianna-mitri/pandas-challenge/README.md

     - **students_complete.csv**: data about students in the district
 - **PyCitySchools.ipynb**: where Python code is located and analysis (under "Findings")

-[^1]: Output folder and excel sheet don't need to be created before running.
+[^1]: Output folder and Excel file don't need to be created before running.
 The Jupyter notebook should generate them both.